Accelerating discovery across scientific disciplines through reproducible workflows with AiiDAlab: Integration with ELNs and LIMSs

+The transfer from AiiDAlab to openBIS is done via the openBIS pyBIS~\cite{pybis} Python API.
+The round-trip process enables linking ELN inventory entries for both the molecule and the substrate to the simulation and associating the simulation itself with a specific experiment defined in the ELN.
+The example also demonstrates more generally the availability of scanning tunneling microscopy (STM) simulations to ELN users via AiiDAlab and how results can be exported back to an ELN, where they can be compared against experimental data.

+Although the above example utilizes openBIS as an ELN, the workflow is not specific to openBIS and can be adapted for use with other ELNs.
+To support a broader integration, the AiiDAlab team developed the \textbf{aiidalab-eln} package~\cite{aiidalab-eln}, which enables users to add ELN connectors by implementing standardized functions for managing interactions.
+For detailed instructions on adding a new ELN integration, please refer to the package's GitHub repository.
+However, as stated above, the integration between AiiDAlab and openBIS leverages the specific APIs of the two platforms - the AiiDAlab URL and the openBIS pyBIS API.
+To enable a seamless integration with multiple ELNs without the need to develop a custom connection for each one, one would need to generalize the interoperability layer.

-To enable seamless integration with multiple ELNs without the need to develop a custom connection for each one, the data being exchanged must be semantically annotated.
-Semantic annotation involves linking data elements to shared concepts defined in a common ontology, such as an RDF file or a JSON-LD document.
-By doing so, different ELNs and different workflow managers (WFMs), even beyond AiiDA/AiiDAlab, can interpret and process the data consistently, regardless of their internal terminologies.
-For example, suppose an ELN sends data referring to a ``Molecule'' and this object is properly annotated using a shared ontology.
-The WFMs will then recognize it and map it appropriately within their context, even in cases where a molecule is internally stored using a different (but semantically equivalent) term, such as ``MolecularEntity''.
-Moreover, the WFM can already recommend to submit a simulation appropriate for molecules.
-Analogously, simulated STM images generated by a WFM, if appropriately annotated, can be directly displayed using any specific functionality provided in the ELN, as it is e.g. shown in Fig.~\ref{fig:aiidalab-eln}, without the need of developing specific code to pair the WFM and the ELN.
+One possible solution is to leverage semantic annotations, which involves linking data elements to shared concepts defined in a common ontology, such as an RDF file or a JSON-LD document.
+By semantically annotating data and metadata, different ELNs, and even WFMSs beyond AiiDA/AiiDAlab, could interpret and process the data consistently, regardless of their internal terminologies.
+For example, suppose an ELN sends data referring to a ``Molecule'' along with metadata properly annotated using a shared ontology.
+The target AiiDAlab app could recognize the incoming data as a molecule by mapping it against its own context for a molecule, even in cases where a molecule is internally stored using a different (but semantically equivalent) term, such as ``MolecularEntity''.
+By automatically recognizing the incoming data as a molecule, AiiDAlab apps could then recommend compatible simulations for a molecule.
+Analogously, simulated STM images generated by a WFMS, if appropriately annotated, could be directly displayed using any specific functionality provided in the ELN (if supporting semantic annotations), as shown in Fig.~\ref{fig:aiidalab-eln}, without the need of developing specific code to pair the WFMS and the ELN.
 This approach facilitates interoperability by ensuring both sides refer to the same standardized concepts, thereby reducing ambiguity and simplifying data exchange.
-Research on the application of semantic technologies in this context is being conducted as part of the PREMISE project (\url{https://ord-premise.org/}).
-Additionally, these ideas are being discussed and refined within the MADICES community (\url{https://madices.github.io/}), which focuses on data interoperability.